ccnlab/pubweb/content/software/_index.md

 # Neural Network Simulations

 We develop and use the *emergent* neural network simulation system for our research and teaching.
-As of March, 2020, we have largely completed a transition to a brand new framework written in the [Go](https://golang.org) language, which can be directly accessed via Python by using the [GoPy](https://github.com/go-python/gopy) tool that directly exposes the full Go interface transparently to Python.
+As of March, 2020, we have largely completed a transition to the [Go](https://golang.org) language.

+* [compcogneuro.org](https://compcogneuro.org) -- primary updated site -- go here first!

 * [emergent](https://github.com/emer/emergent)